spice-herald/detprocess/README.md

 1. Know what features you want to extract, see: [Available Features](#available-features)
 2. Create a YAML file specifying feature extraction options, see: [YAML File](#yaml-file)
 3. Run the feature extraction code on your data, see: [Extracting Features](#extracting-features)
-4. Analyze the features that you have extracted
+4. Analyze the features that you have extracted, see: [Loading Features](#loading-features)

 ### Available Features